All Episodes

 I said that nobody's going to care about AI-generated art because the thing that attracts us to art is our mating instinct.

-We're attracted to the artist.
+We're attracted to the artist, basically.

 That's why we're impressed by the art.

-If you saw the Mona Lisa and the Mona Lisa had never existed before and and AI created the Mona Lisa, would it be hanging in the Louvre?
+If you saw the Mona Lisa and the Mona Lisa had never existed before and AI created the Mona Lisa, would it be hanging in the Louvre?

 We better put it in the Louvre.

-This isn't going anywhere and then you wouldn't even send it because it wouldn't even be meme worthy.
+And then you wouldn't even send it because it wouldn't even be meme worthy.

 Yeah, AI art.